When you arrive

 If you are moving into university accommodation, the Residential Life Team will send you all the information you need about your moving in date and support you to settle in and get to know your neighbours and your new community.
 More information can be found on the accommodation pages.

-5. Attend your academic inductionWe understand these are unprecedented times and starting university in 2020 is going to be a year like no other.
+4. Attend your academic inductionWe understand these are unprecedented times and starting university during this time is going to be a year like no other.
 Each student will be invited to an induction session where you will get to know your course, your classmates, your university life, what being at the University of East London will mean for you and how to make the most of your studies.
 These sessions are vital to ensuring your success at the University.
-You will be emailed details of when your induction will take place.
+Details of your induction can be found on Track My Future.

 At the University of East London, our academics are committed to helping you succeed.
 You'll get to know your academic advisor early on when you start with us.
 You don't need a reason to get in touch, just drop them a line and arrange a virtual one to one meeting.
 They will become your academic guide as you progress through your student journey, helping you to overcome challenges, make study choices, and shape your next steps beyond graduation.
 An academic advisor will be allocated to you at the start of your academic journey and you will be introduced to them in the first week of teaching.
 Further details about academic advisors and what to expect in each meeting are available in Moodle.

-Library and Learning Services provide access to high-quality academic resources, expert advice, and inspirational study spaces in modern library buildings on both our Stratford and Docklands campuses.
-Due to the global Covid-19 pandemic, we are unable to operate our libraries 24/7 during term time.
-You can find the latest information on our intranet page which tells you our opening time.
+Library, Archives and Learning Services provide access to high-quality academic resources, expert advice, and inspirational study spaces in modern library buildings on both our Stratford and Docklands campuses.
+Due to the Covid-19 pandemic, we are unable to operate our libraries 24/7 during term time.
+You can find the latest opening times on the intranet.